jkblume/family-dashboard/README.md

 ## ⚙️ Under the Hood

 Technologies, that will take place in this project:
-- Vue and/or Svelte (Dynamicness into frontend)
+- Vue (Dynamicness into frontend)
 - Django (Data input and retrieval as well as persistence)
-- Prometheus (Storing data as timeseries)
+- socket.io (Websocket Server)
-- Grafana (Visualization)
+- PostgresQL (Database)
+- Redis (Key/Value Store, Ephemeral database for event stream between backend services)
 - Docker (Application Packaging/Runtime)
+Eventually:
 - Kubernetes (Orchestration to handle the massive load, that comes from the family members ;) )